The following is a true tale.

 And yes, as much as you know what it's like to ride in small groups, there's always a person or a situation where you simply want to shrug your shoulders.
 When it comes to that, Frazier is your new hero - a modern day moto Atlas.

 “This publication,“…ain’t no pork chop, this is grade A prime” (Jack Nicholson, a.k.a.
-“George Hanson” in EASY RIDER)
+“George Hanson” in EASY RIDER, the epic adventure film).

 At the request of honorable survivors, and finishers, some names have been changed or quotes unattributed in the posts below.

-Out of regards for the deceased, the rest has been recounted nearly as the events occurred.
+Out of regards for the deceased, the rest has been recounted as nearly as the events occurred.